-For the perfect mini break, Malta is somewhere you should add to your 2018 bucket list.
+For the perfect mini break, Malta is somewhere you should add to your 2018 travel bucket list.

 The Malta minibreak.